Nancy Neaher Maas

 Nancy has studios in Texas and Michigan, where she also paints plein aire.
 Having exhibited for many years in juried exhibitions, she is known for her collaged watercolor weavings, a technique she developed more than twenty years ago while living in upstate NY.

 Art on display: year round at Contemporary Trends, Ithaca, N.Y., Keller, Texas’ Elm St. Studio and in local juried exhibitions.
-In northern Michigan, at Round Lake Gallery, Circle of the Arts, Charlevoix, and Crooked Tree Arts Center, Petoskey.
+In northern Michigan, Circle of the Arts, Charlevoix, and Crooked Tree Arts Center, Petoskey.

-Past/Current Memberships: Signature member, San Diego Watercolor Society, Taos Society of Watercolorists and Central New York State Society of Watercolorists ; member, Arizona Watercolor Association, Society of Watercolor Artists (SWA), Fort Worth, TX, Southwest Watercolor Society (SWS), Dallas, TX.
+Past/Current Memberships: Signature member, San Diego Watercolor Society, Taos Society of Watercolorists and Society of Watercolor Artists (SWA), Fort Worth; member, Southwest Watercolor Society (SWS), Dallas, TX.

 Awards: First prize for architectural landscape, CNYWS, 2008.
 People’s Choice Award, 2008, Community School, Ithaca.
 Juried into Taos national Exhibition 2008, Western Federation of Watercolorists 2009, San Diego Watercolor Society International Exhibition, 2009 and 2010, Arizona Watercolor Association national show, 2010, “Best of AWA” 2011.
 Chosen as official artist of the nationally known Ithaca Festival, 2009.
 Honorable mention 2013 and second place in water media 2015, Keller, TX annual art exhibition, awards of Excellence and Achievement.
 SWA, 2015 and 2016.